vjkumargeesala/DSTC-5082/README.md

-# 🌤️ DSTC-5082: Hybrid Weather Forecasting using LSTM and Multi-Source APIs
+# 🌤️Hybrid Weather Forecasting using LSTM and Multi-Source APIs

 This project aims to improve short-term weather prediction by integrating multiple meteorological data sources and applying a deep learning model (LSTM).
 By combining data from OpenWeather and NASA POWER APIs, we overcome the limitations of relying on a single source and enhance the robustness of forecasting results.